 Statutory rape is a specific type of crime where a person has sexual relations with another person under the age of consent.
 Even if both parties explicitly consent to sexual penetration and it occurs and if one person is under the age of consent a statutory rape has occurred.

-In order to understand Tennessee statutory rape charges, one must understand this legal term: age of consent.
+In order to understand this charge, one must understand this legal term: age of consent.
 In Tennessee, adults can only have sexual relations with other adults.
 The age of consent under Tennessee Law is eighteen (18).
-The specifics of statutory rape laws, sentencing, and age of consent vary from state to state.
+The specifics of the laws, sentencing, and age of consent vary from state to state.
 In Tennessee, the definition of statutory rape is the unlawful, sexual penetration of a victim, by the defendant or of the defendant by the victim when:

 - the victim is at least 15 years but less than 18 years of age and the defendant is more than 5 but less than 10 years older than the victim.

 Tennessee also has an aggravated statutory rape charge.
-Aggravated Statutory rape is the unlawful penetration of a victim by the defendant or by the of the defendant by the victim when the victim is at least 13 years but less than 18 years of age and the victim is at least 10 years older than the victim.
-Aggravated statutory rape is a Class D Felony with a range of punishment under Tennessee Law of 2 to 12 years in prison.
+This charge is the unlawful penetration of a victim by the defendant or by the of the defendant by the victim when the victim is at least 13 years but less than 18 years of age and the victim is at least 10 years older than the victim.
+This is a Class D Felony with a range of punishment under Tennessee Law of 2 to 12 years in prison.

-For more information on statutory rape cases in Nashville, Tennessee, please call 615-686-2115 or contact us via email to schedule a confidential meeting to discuss your options and possible defenses.
+For more information on cases in the Nashville, Tennessee, area, please call (615) 265-6383 or contact us to schedule a confidential meeting to discuss your options and possible defenses.